Why the Name Matters: From "Lord" to YAHUAH

 - “In the Name of YAHUSHA HA’MASHIACH…”

-- Use resources that restore YHWH instead of hiding Him behind “LORD.”
+- Use tools that restore YHWH instead of hiding Him behind “LORD.”

 - Explain to your children why the Name matters.